 So I’ve been running my test in the middle of the day and definitely not at night so I don’t want to you know get this you know disturb.

-now the only feature of missing that I thought that would have been great as a speakerphone option you can’t take phone calls with this thing and last for the price I wish there was Wi-Fi built inhere UE the blast speakers
+now the only feature missing that I thought that would have been great as a speakerphone option is you can’t take phone calls with this thing and last for the price I wish there was Wi-Fi built in here UE the blast speakers

 And they’re capable of streaming audio through your home’s Network we don’t get that here.

 So guys let’s get into the audio test.
 Audio quality but hence my review here Wow simply Wow the hyper boom is freak in powerful.

 The first thing I want to point out is the audio direction, unlike the previous UE speakers, the hyper boom technically doesn’t offer 360-degree audio.

 The two front-facing sides right here if you were to face it towards you by its edge shoot audio to your left and to the right.

 I was trying to illustrate that in the article this helps tremendously cast audio in a wider field than typical speakers which are only front-facing or basically kind of like that JBL boom box.